 - A. Buffer: The protected upland areas adjacent to all systems described within the Wetlands Conservation Overlay District.
-This area acts as essential maintenance and protection of wetland value and function. - B. Certified Wetlands Scientist: A person qualified to delineate wetland boundaries and prepare wetland maps who is certified by the State of New Hampshire Board of Natural Scientists, as defined by RSA 310-A:76, II-A.
+This area acts as essential maintenance and protection of wetland value and function. - B. Certified Wetlands Scientist: A person qualified to delineate wetland boundaries and prepare wetland maps who is certified by the State of New Hampshire Board of Natural Scientists, as defined by RSA 310-A:76, II-A and as amended from time to time.

 - C. Development: Any human-made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading excavation or drilling activities. - D. Exemplary Wetlands: The NH Natural Heritage Bureau tracks "exemplary" natural communities including wetlands.
-To qualify as exemplary, the wetland in a given place must be of a rare type, or must be a very old occurrence of a common community in good condition. - E. No cut / No disturb: Prohibit activities which involve the cutting or clearing of native vegetation, compaction, recontouring or grading the natural surface of the land or alteration of water flow. - F. Prime Wetlands: Those areas designated Prime Wetlands in accordance with RSA 482-A:15, and the NH Code of Administrative Rules Env-Wt 700. - Vernal Pool: A body of water, typically seasonal, that G. provides essential breeding habitat for certain amphibians and invertebrates, does not support viable fish population, and meets the criteria established by the New Hampshire Fish and Game Department, Nongame and Endangered Wildlife Program, Identification and Documentation of Vernal Pools in New Hampshire, rev 2004.
-In accordance with the NH Code of Administrative Rules Env Wt-101.99, this does not include areas that contain these characteristics but are the result of on-going anthropogenic activities that are not intended to provide compensatory mitigation, including but not limited to: (1) Gravel pit operations in a pit that has been mined at least every other year; and (2) Logging and agricultural operations conducted in accordance with all applicable New Hampshire statutes and rules. - H. Surface Waters of the State: Pursuant to RSA 485-A:2.XIV, perennial and seasonal streams, lakes, ponds, and tidal waters within the jurisdiction of the state, including all streams, lakes, or ponds bordering on state, marshes, water courses, and other bodies of water, natural or artificial.
+To qualify as exemplary, the wetland in a given place must be of a rare type, or must be a very old occurrence of a common community in good condition. - E. Limited Use Buffer: Uses within this buffer area are restricted to permitted or conditionally permitted uses through these regulations.
+Any modification not specifically identified as permitted or conditionally permitted, is considered prohibited. - F. Prime Wetlands: Those areas designated Prime Wetlands in accordance with RSA 482-A:15, and the NH Code of Administrative Rules Env-Wt 700, and as amended from time to time. - G. Setback: Distance from the wetland boundary, within which a use is prohibited.
+Any zoning board action to authorize a use within a setback is still subject to a conditional use permit from the Planning Board. - H. Surface Waters of the State: Pursuant to RSA 485-A:2.XIV and as amended from time to time, perennial and seasonal streams, lakes, ponds, and tidal waters within the jurisdiction of the state, including all streams, lakes, or ponds bordering on state, marshes, water courses, and other bodies of water, natural or artificial. - I. Vernal Pool: A body of water, typically seasonal, that provides essential breeding habitat for certain amphibians and invertebrates, does not support viable fish population, and meets the criteria established by the New Hampshire Fish and Game Department, Nongame and Endangered Wildlife Program, Identification and Documentation of Vernal Pools in New Hampshire, rev 2004 and as defined in accordance with the NH Code of Administrative Rules Env Wt-100 as subsequently amended.